CS341W-Admin/drive-thru/README.md

 1. Make sure a Promise exists for each step in your flow:
    1. Take order
    2. Accept payment
-   3. Update inventory — This is tracked at a product name level (e.g., "regular," "spicy"), not at an ingredient level (e.g., buns, patties)
+   3. Update inventory — Note that inventory is tracked at a product name level (e.g., "regular," "spicy"), not at an ingredient level (e.g., buns, patties)
    4. Submit kitchen order and receive food — This will involve a `fetch()` call to an external API that returns the food [image URLs])
    5. Serve meal and thank customer
 2. Give each promise a `setTimeout()` delay to simulate the time it takes to fulfill an order and to give the promise the quality of being an asynchronous event.
-   1. Exception: This is not required for the kitchen order promise, which already has a `fetch()` API call that is asynchronous.
+   1. Exception: Using `setTimeout()` is NOT required for the kitchen order promise, for it already has a `fetch()` API call that is asynchronous.
 3. Use the `fetch` API to submit your order to the kitchen.
 Your request will go to an external URL as shown below:
 ```
     fetch("https://yylsnf-8080.csb.app/prepare_meal", {